Canada vs. Mexico Cross-Border: 5 Differences Shippers Need to Know

 Mexico: 3 drivers

-3. Carriers do not carry cargo insurance in Mexico.
+3. Most carriers do not carry cargo insurance in Mexico — but your broker can offer it.

 Despite the high incidence of cargo theft, Mexican carriers are not required by law to carry cargo insurance, and the vast majority do not.